Mahesh Kale

-Mahesh Kale (Marathi: महेश काळे; born 12 January 1976) is an Indian Classical vocalist renowned for his specialization in Indian Classical (Hindustani), Semi-Classical, Devotional music including Natya Sangeet.
-Mahesh Kale won the 63rd National Film Award as the Best Playback Singer, for classical piece in the film Katyar Kaljat Ghusli.
-He is a disciple of Pandit Jitendra Abhisheki.
+Mahesh Kale (Born 12 January 1976) is an Indian American classical vocalist and playback singer renowned for his specialization in Indian Classical (Hindustani), Semi-Classical, Devotional music including Natya Sangeet.
+Mahesh Kale won India's 63rd National Film Award as the Best Playback Singer, for the song Aruni Kirani in the film Katyar Kaljat Ghusli from the President of India.
+He is a disciple of Pandit Jitendra Abhisheki a prominent singer from Agra Gharana.
 He was ranked nineteenth in The Times of India's Top 20 Most Desirable Men of Maharashtra in 2017.
+He has played a key role in bringing Hindustani Classical Music into the mainstream with a touch of modern glamor and is one of the most prominent Indian Classical musicians of the new generation.

 Early life and background

 Mahesh was born and raised in a musical family in Pune, Maharashtra, India.
 He began his early music education under the guidance of his mother Smt.
 Meenal Kale.
 She had a Masters Degree in Indian Classical Music and was a disciple of Veena Sahasrabuddhe.

 Mahesh gave his first solo performance at the age of 3 at Gondavale, with the rendition of a devotional song he mesmerized an audience of over 5000.
 At the age of 6, he started learning music formally from his mother Smt.
 Meenal Kale.
 Later he learned from Shri Purushottam Gangurde.
 Despite his young age, Mahesh was chosen as the disciple of legendary Pandit Jitendra Abhisheki in 1991.
 Under his tutelage in a gurukul-like setting, Mahesh was extensively trained in classical and semi-classical forms like thumri, dadra, tappa, bhajans, and marathi natya sangeet for over 8 years.
 During that time, he accompanied his guru Pt.
 Jitendra Abhisheki as a vocal support in concerts all across India and also received vocal guidance from Shri Shounak Abhisheki (son of Pt.
 Jitendra Abhisheki).

 Mahesh holds a Bachelors in Electronics Engineering from Vishwakarma Institute of Technology affiliated to Savitribai Phule Pune University (India) and a master's degree in Engineering Management from Santa Clara University (United States).
 Mahesh is married to Purva Gujar-Kale (m.
 2005) and they run non-profit Indian Classical Music and Arts Foundation together in San Francisco Bay Area.